LSEG-API-Samples/Example.WebSocketAPI.Python.MRN/README.md

 - Please refer to the [pip installation guide page](https://pip.pypa.io/en/stable/installing/) if your environment does not have the [pip tool](https://pypi.org/project/pip/) installed.

-## Application Files
+## <a id="project_files"></a>Application Files
 This example project contains the following files and folders
 1. *mrn_console_app.py*: The example console application for the deployed RTDS connection file
 2. *notebook_python/mrn_notebook_app.ipynb*: The example Jupyter Notebook application for the deployed RTDS connection file
+3. *notebook_python/mrn_notebook_app_rto.ipynb*: The example Jupyter Notebook application for the RTO connection file
+4. *notebook_python/.env.example*: The example ```.env``` file for the RTO connection notebook.
-3. *Dockerfile*: The example application Dockerfile
+5. *Dockerfile*: The example application Dockerfile
-3. *requirements.txt*: The application dependencies configuration file
+6. *requirements.txt*: The application dependencies configuration file
-4. LICENSE.md: Project's license file
+7. LICENSE.md: Project's license file
-5. README.md: Project's README file
+8. README.md: Project's README file
+9. .gitignore and .dockerignore: Docker and Git ignore files.

 ## <a id="how_to_run"></a>How to run this example